Careful action planning

 Detection dogs

-If you think that detection dogs can be deployed after an action, you can plan to take measures when leaving the action site.
+If you think that detection dogs can be deployed after an action, you can plan to take appropriate measures when leaving the action site.
 For example, you can plan to cross bodies of water to break the scent trail that the dogs are following, or plan to use pepper spray on the trail to disrupt the sense of smell of the dogs.

 Forensics